andrewboring/andrewboring.github.io/src/pages/contact.md

 Date: 2019-09-15

-It's 2019, Grandpa!
+It's 2020, Grandpa!
 Who uses contact forms these days?

-### Contact me through Social Media:
+#### Through Social Media:
-Use the links in the Sidebar to the left.
+Look toward the bottom of every page.

-### Contact me through Direct Chat:
+#### Through Direct Chat:
 Use the "Send a message" button the lower-right corner.
 If I'm not online, include your email address for follow-up or check back for reply.